corbindavenport/superembed.js/README.md

 * Works without external libraries like JQuery
 * Works automatically with YouTube, Vimeo, Kickstarter, CollegeHumor, Hulu, Flickr, Vine, VideoPress, DailyMotion, Twitch.tv, and Vid.me embedded videos
 * Responsive layout can be forced or blocked with classes applied to the embed code
-* Built-in [Modernizr](https://modernizr.com/) feature detection for CSS `calc()`, with fallback to older responsive layout method
-* Extremely tiny, the minified version is only 3.7KB
+* Extremely tiny, the minified version is only 1.65KB

 **How to use**